 (EXH.
 W, p.
 13).
-"The Maui Metropolitan Planning Organization (MPO) and the West Maui Commuter Needs Survey, completed by Lahaina Bypass Now in January 2007 estimates that 30-35 percent of the entire West Maui workforce" commutes from other regions of the island.
-(Sixth Supp.
-Memo., EXH.
+The Maui Metropolitan Planning Organization and the West Maui Commuter Needs Survey, completed by Lahaina Bypass Now in January 2007, found that an estimated 30 to 35 percent of the entire West Maui workforce commutes from other regions of the island.
+(Sixth Memo.
+Supp., EXH.
 M-3).

-219. Moreover, Petitioner Maui Oceanview LP believes workforce rental housing units provide advantages over for sale units in maintaining an inventory of affordable units.
-(Sixth Supp.
-Memo., EXH Y).
-Under the Maui County Workforce Housing ordinance, and as reflected in the Housing Agreement, the rental housing units would be maintained at workforce housing rates for thirty years.
+207. Petitioner found that workforce rental housing units provide advantages over for sale units in maintaining an inventory of affordable units.
+(Sixth Memo.
+Supp., EXH Y).
+Under the Maui County Workforce Housing ordinance, and as reflected in the Residential Workforce Housing Agreement, the rental housing units would be maintained at workforce housing rates for 30 years.
 (EXH.
-T; Sixth Supp.
-Memo., EXH.
+T; Sixth Memo.
+Supp., EXH.
 Y).
-Maui Oceanview LP's Housing Agreement with the County guarantees a long-term supply of affordable housing options for "very low", "low", "below-moderate" and "moderate" income residents versus a one-time sale of single-family homes.
-(Sixth Supp.
-Memo., EXH.
+Petitioner's current Residential Workforce Housing Agreement with the County of Maui guarantees a long-term supply of affordable housing options for very low/low, below moderate, and moderate-income residents versus a one-time sale of single-family homes.
+(Sixth Memo.
+Supp., EXH.
 Y).
 For sale units only require maintenance at a range of five to ten years depending on the income level of the for sale affordable housing purchaser.
 (See Maui County Code §2.96.60.B.1.a, 1.b., 1.c.)
-The National Low Income Housing Coalition notes, "[a]cross Hawaii, there is a shortage of rental homes affordable and available to extremely low income households (ELI)" and includes a graph showing shortages faced even by renter households at 80% of AMI and 100% of AMI.
-(Sixth Supp.
-Memo., EXH.
+Petitioner will be negotiating with the County of Maui on amendments to the Housing Agreement to address additional workforce housing provisions arising from community engagement discussions and meetings.
+The National Low Income Housing Coalition found that in Hawai'i, there is a shortage of affordable rental homes available to extremely low-income households, including renter households at 80 percent of the AMI and 100 percent of the AMI.
+(Sixth Memo.
+Supp., EXH.
 W-3).

-220. The County of Maui recognized in its background material for the pending update of the West Maui community plan that Petitioner Maui Oceanview LP's Pulelehua project represents one of only two projects expected to provide more than 200 workforce housing units in the region.
+208. The County of Maui found in its background material for the pending update of the West Maui community plan that Pulelehua represents one of only two projects expected to provide more than 200 workforce housing units in the region.
 (EXH W, p.
 9 & Table 4).
-While the County of Maui's former affordable housing policy requiring half of new developments be "affordable" was adopted after the 2006 D&O, market realities are reflected by the County of Maui revising its workforce housing ordinance to requiring developers provide 25% of the proposed market units.
-(See Sixth Supp.
-Memo., EXH.
+While the County of Maui's former affordable housing policy requiring half of new developments be "affordable" was adopted after the issuance of the 2006 D&O, the County of Maui has since revised its workforce housing ordinance to require developers provide 25 percent of the proposed market units to reflect current market realities.
+(See Sixth Memo.
+Supp., EXH.
 W-2, p.
 53).
-A report on the Maui Rental Market prepared for the County Department of Housing and Human Concerns indicates a backlog of rental units for households across the income levels.
-(See Sixth Supp.
-Memo., EXH.
+A report on the Maui Rental Market prepared for the DHHC found a backlog of rental units for households across the income levels.
+(See Sixth Memo.
+Supp., EXH.
 W-2, pp. 28-29 & Tables VIII-3.
 VIII-4 and VIII-5).
-"Relative to what has been supplied, the number of rental units affordable to those making 80% (and 60%, and 50%, and 30% of AMI), the supply/demand imbalance is tremendous, in quantitative terms."
-(See Sixth Supp.
-Memo., EXH.
+The imbalance between supply and demand of rental units affordable to those making 80 percent of the AMI (as well as 60 percent, 50 percent, and 30 percent) is significant.
+(See Sixth Memo.
+Supp., EXH.
 W-2, p.
 61).
-The County reports "[i]n 2017, there were 13,318 housing units in West Maui, a 12% increase from 2010."
+The County found that in 2017, there were 13,318 housing units in West Maui, a 12 percent increase from 2010.
 (EXH.
 W, p.
 4).
-However, "[o]nly 31% of the housing units in West Maui were owner occupied; 35% were renter occupied; and the remaining 34% were vacant (ESRI 2017)."
+However, only 31 percent of the housing units in West Maui were owner-occupied, 35 percent were renter-occupied, and the remaining 34 percent were vacant.
 (EXH.
 W, p.
 4).